technomancy/leiningen/README.md

 2. Place it on your `$PATH`.
 (I like to use `~/bin`)
 3. Set it to be executable. (`chmod 755 ~/bin/lein`)

-The instructions above will install the stable release.
+The link above will get you the stable release.
 The Leiningen 2 [preview release](https://raw.github.com/technomancy/leiningen/preview/bin/lein) has some great new features, but not all projects and plugins have been upgraded to work with it yet.
 Please see the